david-mears-2/CV/README.md

 **[Matrix Music School](https://www.matrixmusicschool.co.uk/)** (March 2015 to December 2018)
 *Instrumental Teacher*

-- I taught children and adults to love to play the clarinet and piano.
+- With my [LRAM](https://en.wikipedia.org/wiki/Licentiate_of_the_Royal_Academy_of_Music) in teaching, I taught children and adults to love to play the clarinet and piano.

 **[Oxford School of English](https://www.oxfordschoolofenglish.com/)**  (Sep-Nov 2014, June-July 2015)

-- English as a Foreign Language teaching at one of the city's most popular EFL schools.
+- With my [CELTA](https://www.cambridgeenglish.org/teaching-english/teaching-qualifications/celta/), I taught English as a Foreign Language teaching at one of the city's most popular EFL schools.

 ## Hobbies and Interests